maziac/DeZog/design/Disassembly.md

 The original z80dismblr works only on 64k without paging/memory banks.
 There are some strategies to overcome the limitation.

-As the disassembly takes a little time it is not done on every step.
+As the disassembly takes a little time and is done on every step it is not done on the complete memory but only a portion of it.
-Instead some memory (at the entry addresses) is retrieved and compared to the existing memory.
-If it is new or differs a new disassembly is done.
+This portion contains of the last stepped addresses and the call stack addresses.
+The call stack addresses could potentially be wrong but they have to be used otherwise a mouse-click on the call-stack would lead nowhere.

+These addresses plus some range of about 100 bytes (in total this will on average sum up to ~1000 bytes) is retrieved and disassembled on each step.

 # DisassemblyClass